 Jamie Madrox, A.K.A.
 Multiple Man, is a mutant with the power to create fully functioning duplicates of himself.
 Though he’s best known for headlining multiple volumes of Peter David’s X-Factor, his origins actually lie outside the X-Men.

 Madrox first appeared in Giant-Size Fantastic Four #4.
 In the story, Madrox’s out of control powers cause him to clash with the FF until Professor X arrives and recruits him.

-Fans of Madrox were saddened when he became one of the first casualties of the M-Pox in Death of X #1, though given the nature of his powers, and that he’s died before, it’s only a matter of time before he returns.
+Fans of Madrox were saddened when he became one of the first casualties of the M-Pox in Death of X #1, though given the nature of his powers - and that he’s died before, under similar circumstances, no less - it’s only a matter of time before he returns.